Punakha Dzong Bhutan: History, Timings, and Travel Guide

 The Dzong is open to visitors from 9:00 AM to 5:00 PM, seven days a week.

-How to get to the Punakha Dzong
+How to Reach Punakha Dzong -

 The Punakha Dzong is located about 72 kilometers from the capital city of Thimphu.
 It can be reached by car or taxi in about 2.5 hours.
 There are also public buses that run from Thimphu to Punakha, but the journey can take up to 3.5 hours.